guillevarelabarros/pecan-junin-business-site/README.md

 # Start development server
 yarn dev

-📣 Contact
-You can reach out to me at:
-GitHub: @guillevarelabarros

-📌 Notes
-This project was developed both as a real-world business website and a showcase of frontend development skills, focusing on modularity, performance, and mobile responsiveness.

-If you're hiring a frontend developer who knows how to build production-ready UIs using React, Material UI, and routing systems — let's talk! 🚀
 ```

+## 📣 Contact

+You can reach out to me at: GitHub: https://github.com/guillevarelabarros

+## 📌 Notes

+This project was developed both as a real-world business website and a showcase
+of frontend development skills, focusing on modularity, performance, and mobile
+responsiveness.

+If you're hiring a frontend developer who knows how to build production-ready
+UIs using React, Material UI, and routing systems — let's talk! 🚀